Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Robust nonlinear optimal control via SLS

 with $ \Delta_k \defmath [ A_\theta(\Z_k, \V_k) , B_\theta(\Z_k, \V_k) ]$.
 Additionally, the constraint~\eqref{eq:cons_nonlinear_SLS} guarantees that the constraints are robustly satisfied as per Proposition~\ref{prop:lin}.
 Finally, using~\eqref{eq:error}, the error $\mathbf{e}_k$ in~\eqref{eq:proof_step_over_bound} can be over-approximated with

-where $\tube_k$ is an auxiliary variable. \end{proof} The optimization problem~\eqref{eq:sls} is a new formulation compared to the one proposed in~\cite{Leeman2023RobustSynthesis}, even when the set of uncertain parameters $\Theta$ reduces to a singleton, indicating that there are no parametric uncertainties.
+where $\tube_k$ is a jointly optimized auxiliary variable. \end{proof} The optimization problem~\eqref{eq:sls} jointly optimizes the nonlinear trajectory $(\Z, \V)$, error feedback $(\Px, \Pu)$, convex over-bounds $\bm{\Sigma}$, and linearization error bounds through $\bm{\tau}$.
+It is a new formulation compared to the one proposed in~\cite{Leeman2023RobustSynthesis}, even when the set of uncertain parameters $\Theta$ reduces to a singleton, indicating that there are no parametric uncertainties.
 This key difference is due to using a filter that lumps the effects of uncertainties, as shown in Proposition~\ref{prop:bound_dist}.
 In particular, the reachable set of the nonlinear system~\eqref{eq:nonlinear_dyn} in closed-loop with the affine error feedback computed as in Theorem~\ref{thm:1} satisfy

 resulting in fewer nonconvex constraints compared to the formulation in~\cite{Leeman2023RobustSynthesis}.
-In the next section, we discuss two performance enhancement techniques enabled by the proposed formulation, but would not be possible with the previously proposed approach~\cite{Leeman2023RobustSynthesis}.
+However, as opposed to a linear~\ac{SLS}~\cite{Anderson2019}, the constraint~\eqref{eq:sls_slp} is in general not convex, since the nonlinear trajectory $(\Z,\V)$ is jointly optimized.
+In the next section, we discuss two performance enhancement techniques enabled by the proposed formulation, which would not be possible with the previously proposed approach~\cite{Leeman2023RobustSynthesis}.